 Comparing Investment to Likely Return: An agency providing PPC services should be able to estimate or extrapolate the impact of a particular ad spend.
-For instance, you might estimate spending $3,000 a month would typically produce $10,000 to $15,000 a month in revenue.
-That makes the ad spend—and your management fee—seem like a good deal in comparison.
+For instance, you might estimate spending $8,000 a month would typically produce $25,000 to $40,000 a month in revenue.
+That makes the ad spend—and your management fee—a clearly good deal in comparison.

 What to do when you can’t measure value

 What if you can’t quantify the specific impact of your work?
 You can still use value-anchoring in other ways—for example, by comparing what they pay you to what they’d pay an in-house person to do similar work.

 For instance, if the client needed to pay an employee $150,000 a year but they can get your agency’s more extensive expert help for $100,000 a year, point it out—it’s value-anchoring at work.
 In that situation, if it’s cheaper to hire a Marketing Coordinator, point out that the client wouldn’t get your high level of strategy experience, or your team’s broad range of skills.